triptease/docs/cross-domain-analytics.md

   to [no-referrer-when-downgrade](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy#:~:text=any%20referrer%20information.-,no%2Dreferrer%2Dwhen%2Ddowngrade,-Send%20the%20origin)
   .
 This will improve Triptease analytics as well as other tools like Google Analytics (especially traffic acquisition and funnel / path exploration)
 - Ensure `target=”_blank”` and `rel=”opener”` are always set.
 This allows Triptease to identify the same user across both windows without using cookies or local storage.
+This will mean also mean that links to your BE will always open in a new window.

 ### Why don’t you use link decoration like Google Analytics?